What It Takes to Get into Medical School

 Medical schools look closely at your MCAT score when evaluating your application package.
 However, they also consider other things that show them that you’re passionate about being a doctor.
+Let’s cover how to get into medical school.

 They want to be sure that you can handle all the work that’s coming your way.
 So, they examine: